bright-tools/ccsm/README.md

 functions within that file.
 A global wrap-up provides a top-level overview of all files.

+CCSM is also able to check metrics against specified limits and output a warning in the case that the limit is not adhered to.

-See the [usage](usage.md) page for details on the various command line options available.
+See the [usage](docs/usage.md) page for details on the various command line options available.

 Example Output